kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 | `master`     | Master node names                 |
 | `worker`     | Worker node names                 |

 - Put the master node name (master1, master2 and master3) under `etcd` and `master` respectively as below, which means these three machines will be assigned with both the master and etcd role.
 Please note that the number of etcd needs to be odd.
 Meanwhile, we do not recommend you to install etcd on worker nodes since the memory consumption of etcd is very high.
-Edit the configuration file, we use **Ubuntu 16.04.6** in this example.
+Edit the configuration file, and we use **Ubuntu 16.04.6** in this example.

 #### config-sample.yaml Example